muan/site/_posts/2023-04-03-we-dont-have-to-be-friends.md

 I don't know.
 I guess we don't have to be friends.
 Maybe in some small ways, I consider it indignified to have to be the one to have apologized and then also reach out proactively, as if I need them more than they need me.
 What blasphemy that would be!

 Well.
 We don't have to be friends, because I am apparently considering ridding you out of my life completely.
+What is left to be salvaged if we don't even have trust.

 By putting this in writing, the burden leaves me.